smcaleese/markdown-journal-template/README.md

 This project contains a script which creates a markdown journal template for the current year by creating a markdown file for every day of the year and copying a markdown template into each file.

-A Python script named `create-files.py` creates the directories and files and copies the markdown template from `journal-template.md` into each file.
+A Python script named `create-files-for-year.py` creates directories for each month, creates markdown files for each month and copies the markdown template into each file.

 In the same directory as this README, the script creates a directory named `journal` with the following format: